kenatiod/MUT/Understanding Machine Understanding.md

 A key hallmark of genuine understanding, as distinguished from mere pattern matching or fact retrieval, is the ability to reason about abstract concepts and make inferential leaps beyond any specific training data.
 True comprehension involves grasping the underlying logic, causal mechanisms, and conceptual relationships that allow for knowledge to be flexibly applied to novel domains and situations.

-As such, the MUT must go beyond just evaluating an AI's performance on simplistic reasoning tasks, and probe its capabilities for deeper, more open-ended reasoning and abstraction.
+As such, the MUTT must go beyond just evaluating an AI's performance on simplistic reasoning tasks, and probe its capabilities for deeper, more open-ended reasoning and abstraction.
 Critically, these evaluations should span diverse reasoning modalities, from formal logic to analogical thinking to hypothetical and counterfactual inference.

 Only by assessing an AI's reasoning abilities across this broad spectrum can we gain insight into the scope and limits of its conceptual mastery.
 Excelling on any single type of abstract reasoning is insufficient - advanced understanding requires a unified competence that allows seamless transfer between different reasoning domains.

-With this motivation, the reasoning and abstraction component of the MUT will include tasks such as:
+With this motivation, the reasoning and abstraction component of the MUTT will include tasks such as:

 1. Raven's Progressive Matrices
     The AI will be provided with sequences of abstract pattern-based reasoning problems in the style of Raven's Progressive Matrices, evaluating its ability to infer the underlying rules and logically extend the patterns.